Tommy (1975 film): Development

 Tommy was written in 1968 and recorded by the Who in 1969.
 Three years later a version of the opera was recorded by the London Symphony Orchestra.
 The two albums sold ten million copies between them.

 Film rights were bought by Robert Stigwood who secured financing from Columbia.
 Beryl Vertue of the Stigwood Organisation was executive producer.
 Stigwood also arranged for Ken Russell to direct.
 Russell admitted he did not like the music – he disliked rock music in general – but he loved the theme of the film, being about a messiah.

 According to Russell, several scripts had been written by the time he came on the project.
-He later wrote "some were well written, some were not, but they all had one thing in common - a big negative.
-They were not about a deaf dumb and blind boy's spiritual journey from darkness to light."
+He later wrote, "Some were well written, some were not, but they all had one thing in common—a big negative.
+They were not about a deaf, dumb and blind boy's spiritual journey from darkness to light."
 Russell did up his own treatment of the story as he saw it.
-He said: "This in no way deviated from his [Townshend's] original but plugged in the gaps where I found the story obscure or just non existent."
+He said: "This in no way deviated from [Townshend's] original, but plugged in the gaps where I found the story obscure, or just plain non-existent."
 Russell said Townshend liked most of his suggestions and wrote new material.